-Once announced, the finalists will be profiled in OT to assist readers in deciding whom to vote for in each category.
-Readers will then be asked to vote for their winners.
+Over the coming months, all shortlisted nominees will be profiled in OT and online to assist readers in deciding whom to vote for in each category.

-The winners of the AOP Awards 2013 will be revealed at a black-tie gala dinner of more than 500 guests on Thursday, November 7, during the National Optical Conference (NOC).
+The winners will be revealed at a special black tie gala dinner and ceremony on Thursday, October 23 at the Hilton Metropole Birmingham, during the National Optical Conference (NOC).

 Practice of the Year